 Then one afternoon, during one of those workshops, a brief conversation compelled me to follow a vague thought.
 I was led to a collection of books at the library, and after I reviewed them and incorporated some ideas I’d acquired from books and personal experience over the years, I realized I was in the possession of a number of astonishing revelations about the realm of contemporary spirituality.
 The structure I used to share the information also gave me an opportunity to share the ideas I’ve developed about God, which are based primarily on my experiences, and I hope you will find the ideas at least thought-provoking and perhaps even of value.

 I never expected to be in this place.

 Like a lot of people, I am simply someone who has been looking for the truth.
 I certainly never expected to have anything substantial to say about God or spirituality, so I am struggling with the information I am sharing in a number of ways, but I hope the information I share in the book will help everyone understand this a little better.

 Critical Revelations is now available on Kindle for $2.99, but if you would like a free copy, Kindle allows us to offer our books for free for 5 days within a 90-day period.
 So please feel free to contact me if you would like to be on my e-mail list so you can be notified about those days, or just follow on my Facebook page, Twitter, or Google+, and watch for the notices!

-Next free promotion to be announced soon!
+Next free promotion on June 26, 2017!
 (Free promotions run from midnight to midnight Pacific time.)